 Frank's passion for painting goes beyond the studio, as he his also a teacher of the art, conducting painting workshops across the country, writing the well known book, Plein Air Painting in Oil and producing a couple of how to paint Plein Air DVD's.
 Franks knowledge of painting also led to an invitation from Disney Animation Studios to teach painting classes and to advise on painting techniques for 3D film application.

-Frank Serrano's paintings can often be found in collections, museum exhibitions and galleries across the country, including his own gallery, Serrano Fine Art in Bishop, CA.
+Frank Serrano's paintings can often be found in collections, museum exhibitions and galleries across the country.

 Paintings shown below are in Private Collections.